mui/tech-challenge-full-stack/README.md

 - Selecting a thread: Clicking a thread should reveal its posts sorted by least recent first
 - There's a form that allows you to enter a subject and a body and a button to add a new post to the thread.

+### Out of scope

+- To keep the scope of the assignment small, we'll keep the system user-agnostic.
+No authentication is required, assume you are the only user of this application.
+- No need to write documentation, unless there's extra steps involved in starting the application.

 ### Nice to haves:

 Don't tackle these unless you have time left